Also Read: St. Mark's Basilica Floors

 Recommended Reads: Facts About St. Mark's Basilica

 Transept Chapels typically honor a specific saint.
 Several different chapels honor the Virgin Mary and other saints in St. Mark's Basilica.
 They can be found in the relatively brief extensions along the main dome’s sides.
-Above the north transept in the Cappella di San Giovanni are mosaics from the 12th century showing scenes from the life of St. John.
-The Byzantine image of the Madonna Nicopeia is displayed on Cappella della Madonna Nicopeia’s altar, which is also located in the north transept of St Mark's Basilica Venice inside.
-The south transept houses Cappella di San Clemente, traditionally known as the Doge's chapel.
+Above the north transept in the Cappella di San Giovanni are mosaics from the 12th century showing scenes from the life of St. John

 Must Checkout: St. Mark's Basilica Terrace